kalevalp/hello-retail-baseline/README.md

     <stage>: +12345678901 # full `+<countryCode>` and 10 digit number
   ```

+5. Create an [Login with Amazon](http://login.amazon.com/) account to add authentication and identity using oAuth.

+6. In the *Login with Amazon Developer Center* -> Sign into the *App Console* -> *Register new application* button.
+Fill out requested information about the application.

+7. Copy the _Application ID_ to the `private.yml` in the property `loginWithAmazonAppId` and the _Client ID_ to the property `loginWithAmazonClientId`.

+8. Expand *Web Settings* and click the *Edit* button.

+9. In the *Allowed JavaScript Origins* enter the Fully Qualified Domain Name for your hosted websites, e.g. `https://hello-retail.biz`.
+Local development requires that `https://localhost:7700` is allowed as an origin.
+This application does not employ return URLs.
+Once the list of origins is complete, click "Save".

 ## Deploy

 To deploy the entirety of the project, execute the following from the repository's root directory: